Educational Activities You Can Do at Home

 Classroom Activities and Lesson Plans for Educators and Parents

 Bridging the Americas

-This cross-cultural environmental education program connects elementary students from North America and Latin America through the shared observation and enjoyment of local birds.
-To access online teacher resources, use password bta4teachers.
+Students from North America and Latin America connect through the shared observation and enjoyment of local birds.
+Use password bta4teachers to access resources.